 In June 1670 Charles gave her Nonsuch Palace and made her Baroness Nonsuch.
-The name of the Palace says it all, there was no other palace like it.
-The titles were all that remained when she died at the age of 68 on October 9th, 1709 at Chiswick.
+The name of the Palace and title says it all, there was no other like it.
+The title was all that remained when she died at the age of 68 on October 9th, 1709 at Chiswick.

-Although she always had competition, Charles II really loved women, her downfall started around 1667 when Nell Gwyn came into the spotlight.
+Although she always had competition, since Charles II certainly loved women, her downfall started around 1667 when Nell Gwyn came into the spotlight.

 Around 1682–3 she had Nonsuch Palace pulled down and sold off the building materials to pay her gambling debts.
-It is said that she lost £20,000, worth about £2.6 million in contemporary money, in just one nights gambling.
-The Nonsuch Palace and estate was already in need of expensive renovations, and it drained Barbara’s resources.
+It is said that she lost £20,000, worth about £2.6 million in contemporary money, in just one night's gambling.
+The Nonsuch Palace and estate were already in need of expensive renovations, and it drained Barbara’s resources.
 This way she could make some money out of it.